RaISy-Net/Intelligent_picking/README.md

 # Ongoing Work:

-* Having validated our solution in Pybullet Simulator, we are now moving on to build a real world prototype that closely resembles our idea within tha given budget of INR 50,000
+* Having validated our solution in **Pybullet** Simulator, we are now moving on to build a real world prototype that closely resembles our idea within the given budget of **INR 50,000**

-* We are actively working in addressing the the problems like simulation to reality transfer of out approach and customization of the pipeline for our pipeline for the fabricated hardware
+* We are actively working in addressing the the problems like **simulation to reality transfer** of our approach and customization of the pipeline for our pipeline for the fabricated hardware.

 Any contributions/ suggestions are most welcome.